One More Sleep: Chart performance

 In the United Kingdom, "One More Sleep" debuted at number 34 on the UK Singles Chart on 8 December 2013, and surged to its peak position of number three the following week.
 Only 300 copies separated "One More Sleep" from attaining the number-two position, which was claimed by Avicii's "Hey Brother".
 With "One More Sleep" peaking inside the top five at number three on the UK Singles Chart, Lewis set a new record for British female solo artist with the most top five singles in the history of the chart, bringing her total to eight.
 "A Moment Like This" and "Bleeding Love" both reached number-one in 2006 and 2007, respectively.
 In 2008, the double A-side "Better in Time"/"Footprints in the Sand" peaked at number two, "Forgive Me" peaked at number five and "Run" peaked at number one.
 "Happy" peaked at number two in 2009, while "Collide" peaked at number four in 2011.
 As a result, Lewis overtook Olivia Newton-John's record tally of seven top five singles.
 Petula Clark, Shirley Bassey, Cilla Black, Billie Piper, Geri Halliwell, Louise Redknapp, Cheryl, Emeli Sandé, Jessie J and Ellie Goulding had all had achieved six top five singles as of December 2013.
 The song held onto its peak position of number three for a second week on the UK Singles Chart the following week.
 "One More Sleep" spent a further fourth week charting at number 15 before disappearing from the chart.
 In December 2014, the song re-entered the UK Singles Chart at number 80, and spent two further weeks at number 92.
 In December 2015, it re-entered the chart for one week at number 83.
-Altogether, "One More Sleep" has spent a total of two weeks in the top ten, three weeks in the top 20, four weeks in the top 40 and 75, and eight weeks in the top 100 of the UK Singles Chart.
+Altogether, "One More Sleep" has spent a total of three weeks in the top ten, nine weeks in the top 20, 26 weeks in the top 40 and 33 in the top 75, and 39 weeks in the top 100 of the UK Singles Chart, making it Lewis' longest charting song in the UK.